-What Are Pollinators?
+What are Pollinators?

-Pollinators or pollination vectors are animals which help transfer pollen from male to female flowers which in turn enables fertilization that leads to the production of seed and fruit.
+Pollinators are animals that help transfer pollen from male to female flowers.
+They enable fertilization that leads to the production of seed and fruit.

 Why Are Ants Ineffective Pollinators?